1. Intended Audience

 -s

 The path to an optional addendum configuration file which will be appended to the default BES configuration.
-Much like the site.conf file works for the full server deployment it will be loaded last and the settings there-in will have an override effect on the default configuration.
+Much like the site.conf file works for the full server deployment it will be loaded last and the settings there-in will affect the default configuration.

 -o